The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Those aren’t my words.
 Those are the words of Patrick Coddou, founder and CEO of Supply.
 His next words?
 “You don’t have to be a genius.”

 “Early last year, we decided to duplicate our domestic ads, change the targeting from US to worldwide, set language to English, and hit go,” Coddou says.
-“The end result was 30% of 2019’s revenue came from international markets.
+“The end result was 30% of revenue coming from international markets.
 From zero to $250k in Nov. alone.
 Obviously, there was a lot of tweaking and lessons, but that’s how it started.”

-Between Jan. and May, the ads ran with essentially zero attention — miniscule impressions of around 100-500.
+Between Jan. and May, the ads ran with essentially zero attention — minuscule impressions of around 100-500.
 In June, Coddou and CTC’s Senior Media buyer Trent Kerth turned up the spend and hit a 3.5 ROAS out of the gate.

 So, they turned it up and both Supply’s international as well as domestic returns held: